 I remember being in college and dreaming of a charmed life, full of curiosity and achievement, envisioning myself as a great healer.
 The things that I wanted and expected for myself were likely excessive, but I don’t think I realized that then, but now, some part of me knows that I expected, and wanted, too much from life; yet, my immaturity blinded me from my sense of entitlement, preventing me from acknowledging my petulance.

 Our expectations are intertwined with our imaginations and our innate tendencies to idealize our futures.
-The famed absurdist philosopher, Albert Camus, noted that life is absurd, and that it’s up to us to find a way to overcome it; but, I’m starting to wonder if we aren’t the absurd ones, with our romanticized expectations and inability to expect ourselves, and life, for what it is.
+The famed absurdist philosopher, Albert Camus, noted that life is absurd, and that it’s up to us to find a way to overcome it; but, I’m starting to wonder if we aren’t the absurd ones, with our romanticized expectations and unwillingness to accept ourselves, and life for what it is.
 When did the universe promise me fortune and fame?
 When did it say that, even if I were to receive it, I would be happy?
 When did it deceive me into believing that happiness, as an end state, existed?
 When did it tell me that it owed me whatever I wanted from it?

 I know what you’re thinking: This post is nihilistic.
 But is it?
 Or is its purpose to enlighten and to humble, to help us lead more peaceful lives?
 In my understanding, our resentments toward others and the world around us tend to stem from our demands, rather than from an unfair universe.
 As I look back on all of the things I achieved and received, I’m not angry at the cosmos for my disenchantment; in reality, I’m upset with myself.
 I’m upset at my childishness and my unwillingness to be grateful for what I had; I’m upset at my sense of entitlement and unwillingness to attempt to enjoy the time spent doing that which was supposed to make me happy; I’m upset for always wanting, and demanding, more, when I’ve already been given so much; and I’m upset for all of the time I wasted, refusing to acknowledge all of the good things which I was afforded.